mcandeia/deno-workflows/README.md

 Borrows heavily from [go-workflows](https://github.com/cschleiden/go-workflows).

-Deno workflows is a workflow engine for building **workflows as a code** on top of Deno runtime.
-Deno workflows allows you to create long running persistent workflows using typescript with automatic recover from failures, retries, timers and signal handlers.
+Durable workflows is a workflow engine for building **workflows as a code** on top of Deno runtime.
+Durable workflows allows you to create long running persistent workflows using your preferred language with automatic recover from failures, retries, timers and signal handlers.

 ## How it works

-Deno workflows leverages the [Event Sourcing pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to provide a simple set of APIs for ensuring that your code will be executed in a at-east-once fashion model.
+Durable workflows leverages the [Event Sourcing pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to provide a simple set of APIs for ensuring that your code will be executed in a at-east-once fashion model.

 ### Workflows made easy